 Authentication

-1. Setting the userID on the client
+1. Set userID on the client

-3. Setting the Context type to implement permissions
+2. Define the Context type for permissions

-4. Logging out if desired
+4. Log out

 import {ZeroProvider} from '@rocicorp/zero/react'